drumpt/drumpt.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a machine learning researcher at [AITRICS](http://en.aitrics.com/?redirect=no), working under the supervision of Professor [Eunho Yang](https://mli.kaist.ac.kr/people/).
+I am a machine learning researcher at [AITRICS](http://en.aitrics.com/?redirect=no), working under the supervision of Prof. [Eunho Yang](https://mli.kaist.ac.kr/people/).
 My research interests lie in developing scalable and provable machine learning algorithms for various applications.
 Currently, I am particularly intrigued by generalizable deep learning, generative models, and Bayesian machine learning.
+If you wish to collaborate, please do not hesitate to contact me!
 {style="text-align: justify;"}